 May 24, 2021

 Fireflies.ai’s meetings assistant promises to record, transcribe, and search across your voice conversations.
-With this investment, Fireflies is looking to automate the work that happens post meetings.
-With the future of work certain to include online video interaction, Fireflies has the potential to improve the way we work.
-The same techniques could have a significant impact on how we collect and manage information from virtual events.
+With this investment, Fireflies is looking to automate post-meetings work.
+With the future of work certain to include online video interaction, Fireflies has the potential to improve how we work.
+The same techniques could significantly impact how we collect and manage information from virtual events.

 May 24, 2021

 A fascinating acquisition that adds somewhat unusual capabilities to Bizzabo’s end-to-end offering.
-The acquisition of Whalebone Crowd technology focused on humanizing digital interactions through both crowd amplification and crowd visualization.
+The acquisition of Whalebone Crowd technology focused on humanizing digital interactions through crowd amplification and visualization.

 May 20, 2021